OriolFilter/Istio_Examples/Istio/06-Authentication/README.md

 ## Authentication

-- Between pods
+- Based on deployments

-- Between namespaces
+- Based on namespaces (done)

-- Based on method
+- Based on method (somewhat done, so I will mark it as valid)

 - Based on service account(s)

 - Custom action (it's in alpha feature, should not focus on it for now)

-- Audit / logs
+- Audit / logs (shold be the 5th)